-- G. Each faculty member is encouraged to share his/her interest and ability with the community by serving on a speaker's bureau or serving as a resource person. - H. It is expected that the faculty member will hold membership in at least one professional organization in his/her area of specialization. - I. Faculty shall participate in graduation exercises.
+- F. Each faculty member is encouraged to share his/her/their interest and ability with the community by serving on a speaker's bureau or serving as a resource person. - G. It is expected that the faculty member will hold membership in at least one professional organization in his/her/their area of specialization. - H. Faculty shall participate in graduation exercises.
 The cost of academic dress for participation in commencement exercises shall be borne by the institution.
-Faculty will be encouraged to participate in dedications and official College ceremonies. - J. Each faculty member shall fulfill routine duties and responsibilities, such as filing grade reports, book orders, equipment orders, etc., necessary for smooth operation of his/her division and the College. - K. A minimum of five (5) weekly office hours shall be approved by the immediate supervisor and shall be posted and maintained by the faculty member.
+Faculty will be encouraged to participate in dedications and official College ceremonies. - I. Each faculty member shall fulfill routine duties and responsibilities, such as filing grade reports, book orders, equipment orders, etc., necessary for smooth operation of his/her/their division and the College. - J. A minimum of five (5) weekly office hours shall be approved by the immediate supervisor and shall be posted and maintained by the faculty member.
 Faculty will be in their offices for a minimum of three (3) of the five (5) posted office hours.
-Any deviation in office hours requires prior approval by the immediate supervisor. - L. Illnesses or accidents which require that a faculty member miss his/her contractual duties shall be reported promptly to the immediate supervisor's office.
-If the faculty member is unable to contact the immediate supervisor's office, the faculty member shall report the absence to the appropriate Vice President's office.
-If the faculty member cannot contact the appropriate Vice President's office, he/she shall leave word with the College switchboard operator, with instructions to notify the immediate supervisor as soon as possible. - 2.
-In cases other than illness, accidents, or personal business days, a request to be absent from contractual duties shall be made to the immediate supervisor who will make a determination. - M. In keeping with professional ethics, faculty members wishing to resign will submit their intent of resignation to the President of the College in writing by February 1.
-An official resignation must be submitted in writing to the President of the College by March 1. - N. Resignations may be accepted at times other than described in Section M when it is mutually agreed that the action is in the best interest of the individual and the College.
+Any deviation in office hours requires prior approval by the immediate supervisor. - K. I. Illnesses or accidents which require that a faculty member miss his/her/their contractual duties shall be reported promptly to the immediate supervisor's office.
+If the faculty member is unable to contact the immediate supervisor's office the faculty member shall report the absence to the appropriate Vice President's office.
+If the faculty member cannot contact the appropriate supervisor or Vice President's office, he/she/they shall leave word with Campus Safety Services with instructions to notify the immediate supervisor as soon as possible.
+When notifying the College of the illness or accident, the faculty shall inform the College as to whether or not they were able to notify students of the class cancellation prior to the start of the class.
+In cases of in-person classes, the College will visit the classroom/lab or other instructional location to notify students in attendance of the cancellation, regardless of whether the faculty was able to notify students of the cancellation. - 2.
+In cases other than illness, accidents, or personal business days, a request to be absent from contractual duties shall be made to the immediate supervisor who will make the determination. - L. In keeping with professional ethics, faculty members wishing to resign will submit their intent of resignation to the President of the College in writing by February 1.
+An official resignation must be submitted in writing to the President of the College by March 1. - M. Resignations may be accepted at times other than described in Section L when it is mutually agreed that the action is in the best interest of the individual and the College.